Kingxukai/linux/Documentation/trace/kprobetrace.rst

   echo 'p:myprobe do_sys_open dfd=%ax filename=%dx flags=%cx mode=+4($stack)' > /sys/kernel/tracing/kprobe_events

-This sets a kprobe on the top of do_sys_open() function with recording 1st to 4th arguments as "myprobe" event.
+This sets a kprobe on the woke top of do_sys_open() function with recording 1st to 4th arguments as "myprobe" event.
 Note, which register/stack entry is assigned to each function argument depends on arch-specific ABI.
 If you unsure the ABI, please try to use probe subcommand of perf-tools (you can find it